-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Tennessee:

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Tennessee has two ways that juveniles can be prosecuted as adults:
+In Tennessee, youth can be prosecuted as adults in the following situations: